 Research and training investigate man in his surroundings.
 Health, disease, rehabilitation and cure evolve in an interplay with individual values, family, society, work, institutions and environment.
 In focus of the research are both the causes of disease as the prerequisite for effective prevention and health promotion, and the clinical effects of health care.

-The Sports Sciences research group includes specialists in Biomechanics, Engineering, Ergonomics, Physiology, Coaching, Sociology, Psychology and Physical Education.
+The Sport Sciences research group includes specialists in Biomechanics, Engineering, Ergonomics, Physiology, Coaching, Sociology, Psychology and Physical Education.
 The interdisciplinary character of the group enables a holistic approach to both applied and fundamental research questions.The researchers study and analyze fundamental influences of physical work, exercise and sports.
 For that purpose, research within health, humanities, social and natural sciences are combined.